 The Virtual Tea Table is a space to gather online with other tea lovers and build pauses into our workweek.
 Read on for Traci’s dream for the group and how to join.

-[The Winter Virtual Tea Table has ended.
-The Spring Sign-Up is here!]
+[The *Winter* Virtual Tea Table has ended.
+You can still sign up for the *June* gathering.]

 If you follow me on social media or subscribe to Tea Infusiast News, you may have noticed that I have been trying to be more intentional about building restorative pauses into my day.
 Grind culture, unfortunately, makes this effort seem transgressive –particularly on “work days.”
 The Virtual Tea Table is part of my effort to invite other tea lovers on a journey together to create a better way.